Longtete/WordPress-User-Interactively-Theme/README.md

 step 2

-add plugin that zip files provided to u
+visit wp-admin add plugin that zip files provided to u

 step 3

+visit wp-admin theme and activate the theme called theMoon

+step 4

+go to Dashboard ->Appearance -> Edit Menus to edit your menu

+step 5

+go to Dashboard ->Appearance -> Manage Locations and set Menu Location

+step 6

-modify the file follow the comments
+modify the file follow the comments i made for u :)

 #########################

+glad that u use this theme,have fun :)